Certified Nursing Assistant/Aide

 Fax: (907) 269-8196

-The following national website includes information about CNA careers, certification, salaries, classes, exams, skills, and much more.
-It includes some Alaska specific information, as well: http://www.cnabuzz.com/
+The following national websites includes information about CNA careers, certification, salaries, classes, exams, skills, and much more.
+They include some Alaska specific information, as well: http://www.cnabuzz.com/, https://www.registerednursing.org/certified-nursing-assistant/